senseexcel/senseexcel-reporting/install.md

 ##  ADD ANALYTIC CONNECTION

-Define the name, Host, Port, Reconnect Timeout and Reg Timeout parameters
+Define the name, Host, Port, Reconnect Timeout and Reg Timeout parameters.
+The name value IS CASE SENSITIVE and must be exactly SER.

 QMC > MANAGE CONTENT > Analytic Connections > + Create New